LasseHels/frigg/README.md

 ![Frigg's architecture](/img/frigg-arch.svg)

+### The Details

+When gauging dashboard usage, Frigg counts two activities as a dashboard "view":
+- A user opens a dashboard in Grafana's web interface.
+- A client makes a request to Grafana's [GET /apis/dashboard.grafana.app/v1beta1/namespaces/:namespace/dashboards/:uid](https://grafana.com/docs/grafana/v12.2/developer-resources/api-reference/http-api/dashboard/#get-dashboard)
+  API endpoint.

+Any dashboard that has been viewed at least once within the configured `prune.period` (see [Configuration](#configuration)) is considered used and will not be deleted.

 ## Configuration

 Frigg is configured using a configuration file and a secrets file.
 The paths to these files are provided using the